iridgeinc/formadocs/docs/docs/installation.md

 ---

 ### Installation
-Formadocs is made by node v14, so can you install it via yarn.
+formadocs is made by node v14, so can you install it via yarn.

 ```shell
 git clone https://github.com/iridgeinc/formadocs